 World Teachers' Day In A Changing World

 "A teacher's job has always been complex," said Sarah Brown Wessling, the 2010 National Teacher of the Year.
-10 years later this statement still holds value, especially in 2020.
-It’s an uncommon year for everyone, but specifically for teachers who’ve had to change their entire way of teaching.
+12 years later this statement still holds value.
+The past few years have been an adjustment period, but specifically for teachers who’ve had to adapt and invent a new style of learning.

-As many schools around the nations are opting for virtual learning, teachers are playing catch up and reworking all of their lesson plans and continuing to engage their students.
+As many schools around the nation are still opting for online classes, teachers are facing struggles with their lesson plans and continuing to engage their students.
 Most teachers were not trained for online classes, so for many, it was uncharted territory.
 While it's been some time, teachers are continuing to learn as they go, and trying to make an impossible situation possible.

-Teachers are in the dark with no way of knowing if the students actually understand the material being thrown at them.
-Additionally, many teachers used their personality and being goofy to make students more engaged.
-Now that learning is virtual, it's much harder to engage and keep the students entertained.
+Teachers are in the dark with no way of knowing if their students actually understand the material.
+Additionally, many teachers use their personality and being goofy to make students more engaged.
+Since some schools' classes are still virtual, it is much harder to engage and keep the students entertained.
 It is also harder to check in on students.
-There are no one-on-one conversations with the students, to keep them on track.
+There are no one-on-one conversations with the students to keep them on track.
 Without those, ultimately some kids are left behind, and no teacher wants that.

-If we are being real, teachers are doing what they have always done.
+If we are being honest, teachers are doing what they have always done.
 They take what’s handed to them, and make sure that the children are getting the best education.
-Teachers will do whatever they need to do, to make sure that students are getting what they need because education is a fundamental right.
+They will do whatever they need to do, to make sure that students are getting what they need because education is a fundamental right.
 World Teacher Day might officially be on October 5th, but we can appreciate teachers every day.

 So give a shout out to any teacher you know, or previously had.
 They deserve all the appreciation that is thrown at them.
-Because in a world of uneasiness, they have remained strong, and put their students above themselves.
-So a big thanks to all the teachers around the world.
+Because in a world of uneasiness, they have remained strong and put their students above themselves.
+A big thanks to all the teachers around the world.
 You are noticed, you are appreciated.
 Thank you for doing all you can to consistently teach the children that will one day be the future.